Crested Geckos are interesting and amazing pets – even for first time reptile owners.

 The first thing I like to place in the terrarium (after the wood) is some sort of vine.
 Vines can be draped across the terrarium and tend to be a Crested Gecko favorite.
 We recommend the Exo Terra Jungle Vine.

 As far as plants go, you want to look for something with suction cups to make the setup process as easy as possible.
 Flunker’s Repta Vines is a personal favorite and will work perfectly for any Crested Gecko setup.
 One package should be more than enough (nearly 6 feet in length).

-Every proper Crested Gecko habitat needs a Repti Ledge.
+Every proper Crested Gecko habitat needs a feeding ledge.
 These natural-looking ledges attach to the side of your terrarium via magnets and house your gecko’s food and water dishes.

 A feeding ledge is an important addition to your habitat because Crested Geckos prefer to eat at elevated heights.
 In fact, some geckos will completely refuse food placed on the ground.
 By placing the food bowl higher up in the terrarium, your Crested Gecko will feel much more comfortable eating.

 Just don’t be surprised if your Repti Ledge becomes your Crested Gecko’s new favorite hangout spot!

 Crested Geckos are pretty simple when it comes to their lighting and heating requirements.